Democrats promise quick move to impeachment if 25th Amendment push fails - KESQ

 Already, several congressional Republicans have joined Democrats in making clear they want Trump to leave office, though not all agree that impeachment is the right option.

 Sen. Pat Toomey told Tapper Sunday that he thinks Trump should resign.
-The Pennsylvania Republican — now the second Republican US senator to call for Trump’s resignation — had previously said he thinks Trump “committed impeachable offenses,” but that he wasn’t sure removing him this close to the end of his term was the right course of action.
+The Pennsylvania Republican, who is not running for reelection in 2022, is now the second GOP senator to call for Trump’s resignation.
+He had previously said he thinks Trump “committed impeachable offenses,” but that he wasn’t sure removing him this close to the end of his term was the right course of action.

 Alaska GOP Sen. Lisa Murkowski said Friday that the President should step down from office, telling the Anchorage Daily News of Trump, “I want him out.
 He has caused enough damage.”

-Rep. Adam Kinzinger of Illinois, meanwhile, has endorsed invoking the 25th Amendment, which would force Trump’s removal.
+Rep. Adam Kinzinger of Illinois, meanwhile, has endorsed invoking the 25th Amendment.

 This story has been updated with additional details Sunday.